DanialArab/PyTorch-for-Deep-Learning/README.md

 - Adding Dimension: torch.Tensor.unsqueeze() inserts a new dimension at the specified index.
     - Notice how the shape will change from [2, 3] to [1, 2, 3] and the tensor gets wrapped in an extra pair of square brackets [].
+- Removing Dimension: torch.Tensor.squeeze() removes dimensions of size 1.
+    - This reverses the unsqueeze operation, removing the 1 from the shape and taking away a pair of outer square brackets.
     -